PRIVILEGES AND IMMUNITIES

 2. (3) Subject to subsection (4), judges, officials and staff of the International Criminal Court and counsel, experts, witnesses and other persons required to be present at the seat of that Court shall have the privileges and immunities set out in Article 48 of the Rome Statute and in the Agreement.

-(b) Immunity from legal process of every kind in respect of words spoken or written and all acts performed by them in their official capacity, which immunity shall continue to be accorded even after termination of their employment with the Court;
+(c) Immunity from legal process of every kind in respect of words spoken or written and all acts performed by them in the course of their testimony, which immunity shall continue to be accorded even after their appearance and testimony before the Court;

-(c) Inviolability for all official papers and documents in whatever form and materials;
+(d) Inviolability of papers and documents in whatever form and materials relating to their testimony;

-(i) Together with members of their families forming part of their household, the same repatriation facilities in time of international crisis as are accorded to diplomatic agents under the Vienna Convention;
+(g) The same repatriation facilities in time of international crisis as are accorded to diplomatic agents under the Vienna Convention.